dfkaye/simplegraph/README.md

 creating graph's id, an `ids` array, `visited` and `visiting` maps, a `results` array, and a `done()` method.

-The `visitor()` method can optionally take a `process` function argument.
-The process function will run on the current graph being visited *before* descending to edges.
+The `visitor()` method can optionally take a `visit` function argument.
+The visit function will run on the current graph being visited *before* descending to edges.
 The function takes a graph param representing a child or edge.

 The visitor *object* is used internally by the `resolve()` method for tracking